 Around 94% of employed Supply and Distribution Managers work full-time for an average of 48 hours per week.
 It is 4 hours more than the average of all jobs (44 hours per week).
 Occasionally, workers must work after business hours and shifts if the situation requires immediate attention.

 The job often requires travelling to different stores in the supply chain or areas of large warehouses to meet suppliers and other partners.

 Supply and Distribution Managers work closely with suppliers, delivery coordinators, manufacturers, and return processors.
-They report to the Chief Operations Officer of the organization.
+They report to the Chief Operations Officer of the organisation.

-15. What Is Supply And Distribution Manager Salary In Australia?
+15. What Is Supply And Distribution Manager's Salary In Australia?

 Entry-level (<1-year experience): AU$77,293

 Early career (1 to 4 years of experience): AU$82,080

 Mid-career (5 to 9 years of experience): AU$100,889

 Experienced level (10 to 19 years of experience): AU$117,582

 The average supply chain manager's salary in Sydney is $144,286 per year, with an equivalent hourly rate of $69.
 Additionally, they earn an average bonus of $11,355.